-The pearl trade was prospered here for centuries under the royal patronage of the Qutub Shahi kings and the Asaf Jahis.
+The pearl trade was prospered here for centuries under the royal patronage of the Qutub Shahi kings and the Asaf Jahi’s.
 Legend has it that pearls were showered on the people by the kings at the time of ceremonies as gifts.
 The affluent lifestyle beckoned many a craftsman from distant parts of the world, especially the Arabian Gulf where the rare original pearls are found in abundance.
 Hence, Hyderabad became the one-stop-destination for pearls.

 In Chandanpet village situated just outside Hyderabad, almost the entire population is engaged in the delicate art of drilling pearls.
-They have practiced this skill for generations, making Hyderabad one of the largest drilling centres in India.
+They have practiced this skill for generations, making Hyderabad one of the largest drilling centers in India.
 Once the pearls are drilled, they are boiled for about four days to bleach them and rid them of their dark.

-Pearls originally come in different colours and hues, and are then bleached white or a shade of cream.
+Pearls originally come in different colors and hues and are then bleached white or a shade of cream.
 Silver, black, gold and pinks are also gaining increasing interest.
 In fact, a deep lustrous black pearl is one of the more rare finds in the pearl industry, and so are expensive.
 The real Basra pearls (come from Persian gulf) are also available, but only with bigger merchants dealing exclusively in pearls.

 There are three types of pearls, Natural, cultured and imitation-

 Pearl’s made without man’s assistance.
 Natural pearls have become so rare and expensive, that for the vast majority of people cultured pearls are the only option.